tamirzitman/Genetic-Algorithm/README.md

 Prepare the input data:

-Create a text file (jobs_data.csv) with the job details in a predefined format.
+Create/clone the csv jobs data file, to data/jobs_data.csv with the job details in a predefined format.
 Each line should represent a job and include its relevant information.
 The format for each line should be: job_id, process_time, delivery_time.

 Example: